 I frequently use Salad Kits for a main dish.
 By adding some protein to it and a few fancy vegetables we have a complete meal, easy peasy (especially if I have pre-cooked meat to add).
 You can find lots of different flavors, like Asian, Caesar, and Mexican.
 Add some chicken or taco meat for an amazing family meal that comes together in just minutes.

 These can be whipped up in no time and there are so many different flavors to choose from.
 Usually, they are already cooked, so it’s a matter of just warming them up and adding a couple sides.
 There are varieties like kielbasa, chicken apple sausage, and even hot links.
+We buy these on sale and keep them in the freezer.
+They thaw in seconds.

 If I’m making baked potatoes, rice, pasta, broccoli, etc. I make enough for at least two meals.
 I can then turn those into a quick meal or add them as a side dish on another day.
 Get more ideas on How to Use Leftovers here.